Abuse of Kylie Freeman

 The abuse of Kylie Freeman was a case of child sexual abuse perpetrated, recorded, and distributed by the victim's father, Kenneth Freeman.

 Divorced from her mother, Kenneth Freeman abused his pre-teen daughter for 14 months in Washington and Oregon, recording and distributing it online.
 Kylie Freeman was in her mid-teens when she first revealed the abuse to her mother; within a year, she spoke about it on the TV series America's Most Wanted.
 Despite fleeing to mainland China, Kenneth Freeman was captured in 2007 and tried through early 2009.
 Facing federal and state charges, Freeman was convicted on multiple related counts and sentenced to 50 years imprisonment.
 His third wife was tried and sentenced for assisting his flight from justice.
-Kylie Freeman attended college, has advocated for sexual assault victims, and was party to litigation and sentencing of perpetrators caught with recordings of her abuse.
+Kylie Freeman has since attended college, advocated for sexual assault victims, and been party to litigation and sentencing of perpetrators caught with recordings of her abuse.